-- Had a drink, leaving its beak wet
+- Drank some water, leaving its beak wet.

-- Regurgitated shortly before you noticed the drooling, which was just leftover food or liquid
+- Regurgitated before you noticed the drooling, which was just leftover food or liquid.

-If your parrot has vomited, it may have been a one-time event that was harmless.
+If your parrot has vomited, it may have been a harmless one-time event.

 Is Canker Contagious?

 Canker is contagious among parrots.
-Wild budgie and cockatiel flocks are among the most commonly afflicted.
-Since the parasite trichomonas gallinae needs moisture to survive, it can pass through:
+Wild budgie and cockatiel flocks are most commonly afflicted.
+Since the parasite trichomonas gallinae needs moisture to survive, it can pass through the following:

-- Feces that are touched a shared area
+- Feces that are touched in a shared area.

-Bird shows or other social situations where your parrots might contact other flocks are a high risk.
-Parrots may be contaminated by drinking from water sources where other birds have drank.
+Bird shows, or other social situations where your parrots might contact other flocks are at risk.
+Parrots may be contaminated by drinking from water sources where other birds have drunk.

 How To Prevent Canker In Parrots

-You can take these measures to stop your parrot from getting canker:
+You can take measures to stop your parrot from getting canker: